Mohammadjamiu/tahugo/content/learnca/kirchhoffs-current-and-voltage-law-explained.md

 <blockquote class="blockquote">
 <p class="little-nugget">Note</p>
 <p class="quote-text">
-Looping is done in clockwise direction but still can be done in anti-clockwise.
+Looping is done in clockwise direction but still can be done in anti-clockwise but just stick to one.
 </p>
 </blockquote>
 <br>
 <blockquote class="blockquote">
 <p class="little-nugget">Note</p>
 <p class="quote-text">
-When looping through, whatever sign you encounter first is what write down to make things easier.
+When looping through, whatever sign you encounter first is what write you down to make things easier.
  </p>
 </blockquote>
 <br>